practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 even wrote a [Practicing Ruby article](http://practicingruby.com/articles/shared/eislpkhxolnr) about it.

-As you may already know, it similarly convenient to use mixins at the class level.
+As you may already know, it is similarly convenient to use mixins at the class level.
 The `Forwardable` module from Ruby's standard library provides a nice demonstration of why that can be quite useful: